Caerostris/Tier2/README.md

 # Tier 2

 A simple HTML5/JS admin interface for ZeroTier root nodes.
 It's kind of the open source, stripped down version of [https://my.zerotier.net](https://my.zerotier.net) for anyone wanting to run their own root servers / root topology / world / whatever funky term they'll come up with on the next release.
+Please note this is still in pretty early stages.
+It's more user friendly than bare CURL.
+Slightly.

 ### Requirements

 * ZeroTierOne **with Network Controller support** (read below!)
 * Nginx / Apache
 * HTTPS certificate

 ### Setup